Read about our update schedules here.

 Consider the following to better manage localization and data residency requirements:

 The list of patterns and anti-patterns below shows what proper (and poor) localization and data residency processes look like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas that need to be refactored.
+Use these to validate your designs before you build, or identify areas that need to be refactored.

-To learn more about Salesforce tools for localization, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for localization, see Tools Relevant to Be Compliant.

 The following table shows a selection of patterns to look for (or build) in your org and anti-patterns to avoid or target for remediation.